-Only the application of IFRS 16 and IFRIC 23 resulted in the accounting applied by the Group changing.
-The impacts of these standards on the recognition and measurement of items in the financial statements are shown in the statement of changes in equity, with further detail given in note 2.
-The application of IFRS 16 did not result in additional associated disclosure requirements being added to IAS 34, therefore, judgment has been applied in determining the extent of disclosures required to achieve the objective of IAS 34.15.
+Only the application of the amendments to IFRS 16 in respect of COVID-19 related rent concessions resulted in the accounting applied by the Group changing.
+The effects of this amendment to IFRS 16 on the recognition and measurement of items in the financial statements are disclosed in note 2.
+The application of the amendments to IFRS 16 did not result in additional associated disclosure requirements being added to IAS 34, therefore, judgment has been applied in determining the extent of disclosures required to achieve the objective of IAS 34.15.